-How many different diets did you try in 2015?
+How many different diets did you try this year?
 And how many of them succeeded?
 Yeah.

 Before we are able to establish healthy habits, we must first break the unhealthy ones.
 “It’s really about the attitude,” says Derek.
 “At Greatist it’s not about what you eat but why you do it, and it’s not about what workouts you’re doing but why you’re working out.”

 Derek says that understanding why is how we stay committed.
 “People think of January first as a time to commit to something that they’ve been meaning to do but haven’t had the chance to do it.
 What I always encourage is for people to spend time thinking why they actually want to commit to doing this resolution in the first place,” says Derek.

 By understanding the “Why” behind a goal we are in a better place to establish the path to achieve that goal, as well as break the unhealthy habits that have prevented us from achieving what we truly desire.
 Derek explains, “Before you say you want to lose ten pounds, thinking about why you want to lose ten pounds might reveal that you don’t actually want to lose pounds, but put on ten pounds of muscle.”
 Having a clear understanding of our desired outcome sets the path to achieving that goal.

 With your goal established it is time to build a plan to eat better, lose weight and maintain a healthier lifestyle.
 So what’s the most important part of the plan?
 “The most important part of it is the food,” says Derek.
 “I think that people powerfully overrate the impact of fitness and underrate the importance of the diet.”

 Of course, with so many diets out there, how do you know which one is right for you?
 Derek says, “What I would encourage is to find one that has been expert vetted but one that sounds really good.
 Pick the one that sounds like the kind of thing you would really want.”